-A strong advocate for older adults as well as a community leader, Bob has led numerous regional and statewide organizations as their Board President.
-These include the Florida Council on Aging, Florida Association of Aging Services Providers, Sarasota County Aging Network, and Glasser/Schoenbaum Human Services Center.
-He was the initial chairman of Sarasota County Appointed Seniors Advisory Council and also served as delegate to the White House Conference on Aging.
+A strong advocate for older adults as well as a community leader, Bob led numerous statewide and regional organizations including the Florida Council on Aging, Florida Association of Service Providers, Sarasota County Aging Network, and Glasser/Schoenbaum Human Services Center.
+He was the first chairman of the Sarasota County Seniors Advisory Council and also served as a delegate to the White House Conference on Aging.

 Join Bob on Twitter: @agingbob

 Alicia Chalmers is a proud graduate of the University of Florida.
 She began her career in administration and marketing for assisted living and skilled nursing facilities.
 From 2003–2009, she owned and operated a title insurance company specializing in real estate closings.